usnistgov/800-63-3/sp800-63-3/cover.md

 The components of identity assurance detailed in these guidelines are as follows:

-* **IAL** refers to the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific claimant.
+* **IAL** refers to the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific subscriber.
 * **AAL** refers to the authentication process itself.
 * **FAL** refers to the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to a relying party.